 - income generated from operating lease rental income and profits on sale. - intercompany recharges for servicing the Hyundai Capital UK Limited and Volvo Car Financial Services Limited portfolios

 Revenue from operating leases is recognised on a straight-line basis, over the life of the agreement.
-All other operating income is recognised when the service is provided.
+All other operating income is recognised when the service is provided or, for vehicle sales, when the sale is completed.

 Finance costs